 Construction of the trash cage was completed in August 2018 under the authority and oversight of DOEE, pursuant to a prior settlement agreement between the District of Columbia and Pepco, LLC (D.C.
 Superior Court, 2014).
-Current funding for the project includes construction and initial operation and maintenance for a three year period post-construction (Living Classrooms of the National Capitol Region, 2015).
-The Rock Creek Park issued a special use permit for its construction and operation and for maintenance of the trash cage for a three year period postconstruction (NPS, 2016).
+Current funding for the project includes construction and initial operation and maintenance for a three-year period post-construction (Living Classrooms of the National Capitol Region, 2015).
+Rock Creek Park issued a special use permit and environmental compliance analysis categorical exclusion for its construction and operation and for maintenance of the trash cage for a three-year period post-construction.
+NPS completed an environmental compliance analysis categorical exclusion for construction and operation of the project in July 2016 (see Appendix A).
 Alternative B would enable the trash cage to be in operation for up to an additional three years, providing additional ecological benefits to the Anacostia River and downstream waterways.
-All appropriate and applicable analyses and permits would need to conducted and acquired prior to the Trustees' implementing Alternative B.
+All appropriate and applicable analyses and permits would need to be conducted and acquired prior to the Trustees' implementing Alternative B. The Trustees selected this Alternative as a preferred restoration alternative.